jamesdiffeycoding/Animated-Wallpaper-StudioGhibli/README.md

 ## Tasks completed

-- display video in HTML using <video> element, rendered to full screen with audio playing by default ✔️
+- display video in HTML using the video element, rendered to full screen with audio playing by default ✔️
 - add thematic gif to background of button, showing on hover ✔️
 - add transitions on page load and as video starts ✔️
 - add Ghibli favicon and fonts ✔️